jtpaasch/armyguys/README.rst

 Army Guys
 =========

-Run Docker containers in Amazon's cloud.xsy
+Run Docker containers in Amazon's cloud.

 This is in active development, but here's the basic rundown.